 IAFP's definition of health equity:

 This course provides doctors with the essential skills to deliver comprehensive care to refugees, asylum seekers, and undocumented immigrants.
-Presented by Resident member Dr. Victoria Kyerematen.
-The recording is available on the IAFPEducation YouTube Channel.
-You can watch it and still earn CME credits if you follow the instructions in the Description section below the video.
+Presented by resident member Dr. Victoria Kyerematen.
+The recording is available on the IAFP OnDemand Education YouTube channel.
+You can watch it and still earn CME credits by following the instructions in the "Description" section below the video.

 CARE Down Syndrome Clinical Education Hub

-Earn free continuing medical education (CME) credits while learning practical strategies for managing health conditions in adults with Down syndrome.
-The lead author and reviewer is IAFP member Brian Chicoine, MD, founder and director of the Adult Down Syndrome Center at Lutheran General Hospital in Park Ridge, IL.
+Earn free CME credits while learning practical strategies for managing health conditions in adults with Down syndrome.
+The lead author and reviewer is Brian Chicoine, MD, an IAFP member and founder and director of the Adult Down Syndrome Center at Lutheran General Hospital in Park Ridge, IL.
 He was also named the IAFP Family Physician of the Year in 2019.

 Community Outreach for Primary Care Providers